AshV/AshV.github.IO/customize-views-with-javascript-in-dynamics-365/ReadMe.md

 ```
 > ![4_Icons_as_Webresource.png](4_Icons_as_Webresource.png)

-In above code I'm reading cell data which is priority field of case, and according to value it will show color icon in fron of it.
+In above code I'm reading cell data which is priority field of case, and according to value it will show color icon in from of it.
 I have added three 16x16(if you'll take different size it will be scaled back to 16x16, so better take optimized size) icons with color Red, Yellow & Green for High, Normal & Low priorities respectively.
-Function returns an array of size 2, first element tells name of image web resource to show and second is tooltip text.
+Function returns an array of size 2, first element tells name of image web resource to show and second is tool-tip text.
 You can use below images in your web resource.

 High : ![High Red](High.png) | Normal : ![Normal Yellow](Medium.png) | Low : ![Low Green](Low.png)

-I've set Web resource and function name in All Cases view propery for Priority field.
+I've set Web resource and function name in All Cases view property for Priority field.
 > ![5_setting_webresource.png](5_setting_webresource.png)

 Publish everything and navigate to **All Cases** view.